 Cost: CTV advertising helps brands reach audiences as costs far lower than traditional broadcast TV.

-Measurement: Because CTV is digital, it is now anchored in the cross-channel device graph allowing marketers to understand the effect CTV exposure has on driving conversions and measure the overall impact of their omnichannel marketing strategy.
+Measurement: CTV measurement is anchored in the cross-channel device graph allowing marketers to understand the effect CTV exposure has on driving conversions and measure the overall impact of their omnichannel marketing strategy.

 Read our related post: Getting the Most ROI from CTV